AngelGris/vanhackaton4/readme.md

 ## Deployment

 Simply upload the files to your server, change the settings in includes/config.php file and you are ready to go!

+## Online demo

+Online demo can be found in our [http://35.163.165.1/vanhackaton/](Amazon Web Services instance)